 B. Adopting Amendments.
-A proposed amendment must be approved by a majority vote of the Faculty voting in referendum in accordance with the Faculty By-Laws for the express purpose of considering and voting on the proposed amendment.
+Except as noted below in Subsection C, a proposed amendment must be approved by a majority vote of the Faculty voting in referendum in accordance with the Faculty By-Laws for the express purpose of considering and voting on the proposed amendment.
 A simple majority vote of those faculty voting in the referendum will decide the outcome.
 All Faculty Members shall receive a copy of the proposed amendment seven (7) days in advance of the vote in accordance with the Faculty By-Laws.
-A proposed amendment that has been approved for recommendation by the Faculty must then be transmitted to the President of the College by the Senate through the P/VPAA.
-If the proposed amendment is adopted by the Board or delegated to the President for final decision, the Senate’s FPC shall ensure that copies of the new policy are provided to the Faculty.
+A proposed amendment that has been approved for recommendation by the Faculty must then be transmitted to the President of the College by the Senate through the Provost/VPAA.
+If the proposed amendment is adopted by the Board or delegated to the President for final decision, the Senate’s FDPC shall ensure that copies of the new policy are provided to the Faculty and the appropriate documents amended.

+C. Administrative Amendments.
+Proposed administrative amendments (amendments that are purely clerical in nature and have no substantive impact - e.g. a change in title of a position or a date) require only the vote of the Faculty Senate before transmission to the President of the College by the Senate through the Provost/VPAA for formal approval as outlined above.

 Article X. Parliamentary Authority.